interactions-py/interactions.py/docs/events.rst

 You will have to get all values yourself and check what modal was used when using this event.

-Additionally, if you struggle with getting the values, you can check :ref:`how it is handled internally `.

 After this, let us look at events from the Discord API.